-^{ &#}x27;Temple of Nature,' Additional Notes, pp. 44, 45.
+\ &#x27;Temple of Nature,' Additional Notes, pp. 44, 45.

-" that some parts of the body are not yet so " convenient to an erect attitude as to a hori-" zontal one; as the fundus of the bladder " in an erect posture is not exactly over the "insertion of the urethra; whence it is sel-"dom completely evacuated, and thus renders " mankind more subject to the stone, than if " he had preserved his horizontality: these " philosophers, with Buffon and Helvetius. " seem to imagine that mankind arose from " one family of monkeys on the banks of the " Mediterranean; who accidentally had learned " to use the adductor pollicis, or that strong " muscle which constitutes the hall of the "thumb, and draws the point of it to meet "the points of the fingers; which common " monkeys do not; and that this muscle gradu-" ally increased in size, strength, and activity, " in successive generations; and by this im-" proved use of the sense of touch, that " monkeys acquired clear ideas, and gradually " became men."
+"that some parts of the body are not yet so " convenient to an erect attitude as to a hori-"zontal one; as the fundus of the bladder " in an erect posture is not exactly over the "insertion of the urethra; whence it is sel-"dom completely evacuated, and thus renders " mankind more subject to the stone, than if "he had preserved his horizontality; these "philosophers, with Buffon and Helvetius, "seem to imagine that mankind arose from " one family of monkeys on the banks of the " Mediterranean; who accidentally had learned " to use the adductor pollicis, or that strong "muscle which constitutes the ball of the "thumb, and draws the point of it to meet "the points of the fingers; which common " monkeys do not; and that this muscle gradu-" ally increased in size, strength, and activity, " in successive generations; and by this im-"proved use of the sense of touch, that " monkeys acquired clear ideas, and gradually " became men."\ to the development and progress of the human mind.

-The great part performed by the hand and its improved sense of touch is specially described in the third canto, which is devoted to the development and progress of the human mind.
 Animals excel man in being endowed with many kinds of weapons and in having the senses more highly developed, but the influence of the hand in forming the mind more than compensates for all:-

+The great part performed by the hand and its improved sense of touch is specially described in the third canto, which is devoted

-^{ &#}x27;Temple of Nature,' note p.
+\ &#x27;Temple of Nature,' note p.
 54.

-" Proud man alone in wailing weakness born,
+"Proud man alone in wailing weakness born,

 No horns protect him, and no plumes adorn;

-No flare powers of notfil, ear, or eye,
+No finer powers of nostril, ear, or eye,

-Teach the young Bassoner to pursue or fly-
+Teach the young Reasoner to pursue or fly.-

-Norved with fine bonch above the bestial throngs,
+Nerved with fine touch above the bestial throngs,

 The hand, first gift of Heaven! to man belongs;

-Unitys with class the circling fingers close,
+Untipt with claws the circling fingers close,

 With rival points the bending thumbs oppose,

-Trace the nice lines of Form with some refined,
+Trace the nice lines of Form with sense refined,

-And clear ideas clears the thinking mind.
+And clear ideas charm the thinking mind.

-Whence the fine organs of the tonch impart
+Whence the fine organs of the touch impart

 Ideal figure, source of every art;

-Time, notion, number, sunshine or the storm,
+Time, motion, number, sunshine or the storm,

 But mark varieties in Nature's form."